BlakeActionUCSD/cse15l-lab-reports/labReport3.md

 3. The -printf format command can give us information about the files, similar to how wc does.
 The difference is that -printf is much more powerful in many ways.
 This command allows us to print information such as the name of a directory's owner, modification time, full path, file names without their paths, and much more.

- For basic information on files during searches, writing up a -printf command line is invaluable, as its formatting is fully customizable.
+*Tabspace*For basic information on files during searches, writing up a -printf command line is invaluable, as its formatting is fully customizable.

 Input 1:
 ```